 Chauncey B. Monte-Sano

-A former high school history teacher and National Board Certified teacher, her current teaching emphasizes preservice teacher education and professional development.
+Monte-Sano is a former high school history teacher and National Board Certified teacher.
+Her current teaching emphasizes preservice teacher education and professional development.
 She prepares novices for teaching history as inquiry and collaborates with veteran history teachers as they work to integrate literacy instruction and historical thinking into their classrooms via instruction and assessment.
 She has worked with teachers at individual schools and large school districts through a variety of projects in urban and suburban settings across the country.

 Monte-Sano, C. & Budano, C. (2013).
 Developing and enacting pedagogical Content knowledge for teaching history: An exploration of two novice teachers’ growth over three years.
 The Journal of the Learning Sciences, 22 (2), 171-211.